lindsaygelle/emojipedia/README.md

 ## Full install

-This command will "quick" install all of the separate packages.
+This command will _"quick"_ install all of the separate packages.
+Futher update will compress this into a single command.

 `$ emojipedia unicode -b && emojipedia categories -b && emojipedia emojipedia -b && emojipedia subcategories -b && emojipedia unicode -r`